-Principles of Consolidation: The consolidated financial statements include the accounts of The Cato Corporation and its whollyowned subsidiaries ("the Company").
+Principles of Consolidation: The consolidated financial statements include the accounts of The Cato Corporation and its wholly-owned subsidiaries ("the Company").
 All significant intercompany accounts and transactions have been eliminated.

-Description of Business and Fiscal Year: The Company has two reportable segments - the operation of women's fashion specialty stores segment and a credit card segment.
+Description of Business and Fiscal Year: The Company has two reportable segments - the operation of a fashion specialty stores segment (Retail Segment) and a credit card segment (Credit Segment).
 The apparel specialty stores operate under the names "Cato," "Cato Fashions," "Cato Plus," "It's Fashion" and "It's Fashion Metro" and are located primarily in strip shopping centers principally in the southeastern United States.
 The Company's fiscal year ends on the Saturday nearest January 31.

-Use of Estimates: The preparation of the Company's financial statements in conformity with accounting principles generally accepted in the United States (U.S. GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of Estimates: The preparation of the Company's financial statements in conformity with accounting principles generally accepted in the United States (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant accounting estimates reflected in the Company's financial statements include the allowance for doubtful accounts receivable, reserves relating to self insured health insurance, workers' compensation liabilities, general and auto insurance liabilities, reserves for inventory markdowns, calculation of asset impairment, inventory shrinkage accrual and uncertain tax positions.
+Significant accounting estimates reflected in the Company's financial statements include the allowance for doubtful accounts receivable, reserves relating to self-insured health insurance, workers' compensation liabilities, general and auto insurance liabilities, reserves for inventory markdowns, inventory shrinkage, uncertain tax positions, and the calculation of asset impairment.

 Cash and Cash Equivalents and Short-Term Investments: Cash equivalents consist of highly liquid investments with original maturities of three months or less.
 Investments with original maturities beyond three months are classified as short-term investments.
-The fair values of short-term investments are based on quoted market prices.
+See Note 4 for the Company's fair value measurements.

 The Company's short-term investments are all classified as available-for-sale.
 As they are available for current operations, they are classified on the Consolidated Balance Sheets as current assets.
 Available-for-sale securities are carried at fair value, with unrealized gains and temporary losses, net of income taxes, reported as a component of accumulated other comprehensive income.
-Other than temporary declines in fair value of investments are recorded as a reduction in the cost of the investments in the accompanying Consolidated Balance Sheets and a reduction of interest and other income in the accompanying Consolidated Statements of Income.
+Other than temporary declines in the fair value of investments are recorded as a reduction in the cost of the investments in the accompanying Consolidated Balance Sheets and a reduction of Interest and other income in the accompanying Consolidated Statements of Income.
 The cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 The amortization of premiums, accretion of discounts and realized gains and losses are included in Interest and other income.